NCAR/esds/posts/2022/esds-fall-event.md

 ESDS is hosting a (Re)Introduction to Earth System Data Science (ESDS) Across NCAR/UCAR/UCP on **November 9th and 10th** (Wednesday-Thursday).
 This event will be hybrid, in-person in NCAR's Mesa Lab Main Seminar Room and virtual over Zoom.

-The ESDS Fall Event will cover a (re)introduction to ESDS and Python tutorials (open to the community).
-Particular emphasis will be placed on the skills needed to best leverage the GeoCAT Python stack.
-The event will culminate in a hackathon (NCAR/UCAR personnel only) at the end of the second day.
+The ESDS Fall Event will cover a (re)introduction to the NCAR ESDS Initiative and include breakout groups and discussions on Python packages and analysis needs.
+The event will culminate in a hackathon (NCAR/UCAR personnel only) on Friday.

 Here is an approximate content schedule: